Plans Privacy Policy

 Post-Event and Interaction Data

 After a Plans event, you may choose to provide feedback and make selections about your experience and the people you met.
-This includes:

 Messaging and Communications Data